mathewphilipc/lambda-reinforcement-mathematics/README.md

 `https://medium.freecodecamp.org/an-introduction-to-reinforcement-learning-4339519de419`

-and read up to the line

-`To be simple, each reward will be discounted by gamma to the exponent of the time step.`
+and read up to the line  "To be simple, each reward will be discounted by gamma to the exponent of the time step."
 Today we'll be implementing the equation immediately above that.
 For simplicity, we'll assume that R_1, R_2, R_3, ... are all the same value (call it R).
 At this point, if you're confused by the notation you should consult this helpful tutorial

 `http://www.columbia.edu/itc/sipa/math/summation.html`